pake007/jnChart/README.md

 # jnChart

 jnChart is a jQuery plugin that can render simple chart, the current version is able to draw bars and lines in the chart.
-Especially, you can customize the hint text and style very easily, that's why I named this plugin jnChart (jQuery notable Chart).
+Especially, you can customize the hint text and style very easily, that's why I named this plugin jnChart (jQuery note-able Chart).

 ## Installation